-Sire and grandsire of the Westcaith ewes imported from Canada pictured below.
+Sire and grandsire of the Westcaith ewes we imported from Canada pictured below.

 Reserve to Noss Champion, Caithness County Show 1955

 Follwing high school, I spent a year at Westdrums, one of the leading Shorthon herds, near Brechin in the county of Angus.
 Export business for breeding cattle was booming in those days.
 Our top bull sold to Argentina, one to Michigan, one to New Jersey and a set of heifers went to Texas.
 There were also Russians looking, but the prices scared them off.
 I learned a lot at Westdrums .I got to travel with the show and sale cattle all over.
+The Highland Show in Aberdeen, The Royal Show in Oxford, England , The Great Yorkshire Show in Harrogate, England, and the Perth Bull Sale back in Scotland.
 We worked hard but played hard too since the farm even had it's own soccer team.
 Us younger guys practiced every night till dark in summer.
 Next I studied at the North of Scotland College of Agriculture in Aberdeen.
 Following graduation, I went to work on a 4000 acre sheep farm on the Isle of Mull, but I was plotting something else.
 I had closely followed the Shorthorn cattle breed in the United States since in those days there was a strong export demand from North America.
 Most of the top herds had imported bulls from Scotland, and some even had imported herdshen.
 I decided to seek my fortune across the Atlantic, and was offered a job in the state of Maryland with an up and coming Shorthorn herd.
 I was unaware that Maryland was not exactly cattle country.
 I have often been asked why I chose to leave Scotland.
 I really had no idea how long I might stay away.
 I was an adventurer, like many of my countrymen.
 But we proud Scots never forget the old country.
 The adventure continues.

 I was telling someone at the WV State Fair that they should look at our website They would see pictures of me when I was a young "pretty boy" some forty years ago.
 A passing comedian overheard me.
 "Pretty boy forty years ago?
 You'd have to go back much longer than that."

-Above is pictured the Champion North Country Cheviot ram, 1968 Canadian Royal, top seller Sale of the Stars, with from left, myself, Sttan Bagg breeder, my friend Merrilyn from Australia, and Stan's handler.
+Above is pictured the Champion North Country Cheviot ram, 1968 Canadian Royal, top seller Sale of the Stars, with from left, myself, Sttan Bagg breeder, my girlfriend Merrilyn from Australia, and Stan's handler.

 Mr Willis and myself pictured at the Caithness County Show on our trip to Scotland in 1969.
 We landed the day after the first manned moon landing and soon visited a Shorthorn herd near Edinburgh.
 The lady who came to the farmhouse door asked if we were the Americans.
 When I confirmed that, she exclaimed ,